cloudastic/kubernetes/network-policies/07-allow-frontend-to-middleware-ns.md

 # Allow "frontend ==> middleware" communication

-We have now applied the default deny network policies on all the namespaces restricting both the inbound and outbound traffic.
+In the earlier section, we have applied the `default deny` network policies on all the namespaces restricting both the inbound and outbound traffic.
 Now let us enable the `webapp` pod in the `frontend` namespace to talk to the `middleware` pod in the `middleware` namespace.

 [<img src="img/allow-frontend-to-middleware.gif" width="80%" />](img/allow-frontend-to-middleware.gif)